UniversalDependencies/docs/_ceb/template-index.md

 * Like many Philippine languages, Cebuano uses the Austronesian voice system.
 In Cebuano, there are two core arguments, which are the topic argument and the non-topic argument.
 These are marked by prepositions (ADP), and affixation on the verb determines their semantic roles.
   * The core topic nominative/absolutive argument (usually marked by the ADP “ang” for common nouns or “si” for personal nouns) attaches to the predicate using nsubj relation.
   * The core non-topic genitive/ergative argument (usually marked by the ADP for common nouns “ug” or “sa” or for personal common nouns “ni”) attached to the predicate using the obj relation.
-  * Non-core nominals are attached to the predicate using the obl relation.
+  * Non-core nominals are attached to the predicate using the *obl* relation.
   * Note that the ADP “ug” or “sa” can be both non-topic genitive/ergative argument and non-core dative/oblique argument, and can appear at the same in the sentence.

 ### Non-Verbal Predicates

 * In cases of non-verbal clauses (such as noun, adverb, or adjective phrases), these may be used as predicates in Cebuano.
-The highest node of the clause is labeled as root, and all other nodes are connected to this node, similar to nodes connected to a verb.
+The highest node of the clause is labeled as *root*, and all other nodes are connected to this node, similar to nodes connected to a verb.
 There is no copula.

 ---